SSCORRE!

 Adult/Family:

-which the Lord has promised to those who love Him.”
+“Blessed is the man who endures temptation;for when he has been approved, he will receive the crown of lifewhich the Lord has promised to those who love Him.”
 (James 1:12)

 The spiritual warfare against the Christian believer continues throughout life.
 The believer is constantly tempted by the evil one who is determined to prevent him or her from retaining his obedience to the Almighty God and Savior Jesus Christ….
 Temptation is the tool used by Satan to attack the faithful and to use one’s own sinful passions to separate one from God.
 Satan manipulates man’s sinful passions to deceive him and lead him into sin.
 Our Lord God tries us, but He never tempts us….
 Truthfully one falls to temptation because he/she is weak and allows himself or herself to do so.
 Neither the Lord nor circumstances force one to give in.
 When we yield to evil temptation we must be honest enough to admit that we are at fault and to take the responsibility and not blame anyone else.

 The Orthodox Christian must always be aware of Satan’s machinations and snares.
 No one should ever let his/her guard down but must remain vigilant and always alert.
-The enemy is cunning and ruthless and seeks our destruction and death….There is a constant need in the life of the Christian of discernment (diakrisis) and testing so as to avoid being misled.
-Satan has his demons (‘angels’) to evaluate us individually, looking for our weaknesses….Therefore, we must always be vigilant for his many-faceted attacks, ready to resist him at every turn.
+The enemy is cunning and ruthless and seeks our destruction and death….There is a constant need in the life of the Christian of discernment (diakrisis) and testing so as to avoid being misled.… Satan has his demons (‘angels’) to evaluate us individually, looking for our weaknesses….Therefore, we must always be vigilant for his many-faceted attacks, ready to resist him at every turn.

 The Christian’s battle against evil continues until his/her very last breath on earth.
 The enemies and adversaries are relentless and never tire.
 The harder the Christian struggles to strengthen his/her faith, to be more obedient to the Almighty God, to adhere and abide by His Commandments, the more he/she tries to become more righteous, the greater the effort to have a good prayer discipline, the greater the effort to have a more lasting communion with the Lord, the more fierce will be the attacks from the devil.
 The evil powers cannot and will not ever give up in their attempt to prevent the believer to win or succeed….